LeonardoSpi/final_assignment_solution/Readme.md

 	- **'map_odom_transform'** Starts a node that publishes the actual robot position on the /gmapping_odom topic
 	- **'user_interface'** Starts a node that allow the user to interact with the robot and calls for services

+behavior_server and user_interface outputs are set to true.
+Infact the current robot positions and desider goal are printed to screen by the behavior_server.
+This means that by running the launch file all possible informations will be displayed in the same shell.
+Instead, if the user wants only the interface to be showing and goals and position in another shell, he can run the nodes in two separated shells.

 ## Custom Nodes

 ### behavior_server